Radio Dublin poster from 1983 (courtesy DX Archive).

 This recording begins with the first test broadcast of Radio Dublin Channel 2 on Saturday 26th April 1980, with John Everest on 90.2 MHz FM, while Kevin Barrett continues on medium wave.
 The airchecked recording switches back and forth between AM and FM in the course of the evening, and John Everest announces that the official launch will take place the following weekend.
 Kevin Barrett says Radio Dublin is making history in local radio in Ireland, being the only station with two separate channels.
 However there are plenty of teething problems during the Channel 2 test, and a link-up between the two channels is barely audible.

 The test transmission is followed by the launch of Channel 2 a week later which begins with a few words from station owner Eamonn Cooke, followed by Martin Cullinane, who would later use the name Bob Conway on RTÉ 2FM.
 Teething problems continue with variable audio and bleed-through from Channel 1, which was a perennial problem on the parallel services.
 The airchecked recording begins shortly after 1600 and continues until the inaugural broadcast finishes at 1800.
-There is some uncertainty over the date of the launch due to inaccurate information on the cassette label, but it appears to have been on Saturday 3rd May 1980.
+There is some uncertainty over the date of the launch due to confusing information on the cassette label, but it appears to have been on Saturday 3rd May 1980.
 The recording ends with the familiar Radio Dublin signature tune and jingles.
 Thanks to Ian Biggar for the donation.

 Radio Dublin closed down permanently in 2002 following Eamonn Cooke’s conviction for sexually abusing children.
 He was jailed in 2003 and again in 2007 and died in 2016 while on temporary release.
 If you require support with this issue, you can contact the organisation One in Four.